Harem Marriage: Plot

 Koharu finds that her boyfriend was a married man, who was cheating on his wife with her, and was the third guy to do so in a row.
-Desolate, Koharu decides to leave Tokyo and move back home, rejecting a future of love and marriage for simpler life.
+Desolate, Koharu decides to leave Tokyo and move back home, rejecting a future of love and marriage for a simpler life.
 However, once she arrives, she discovers that the café that her parents ran is closed and they are heavily in debt.
 A man, Ryunosuke Date, who was following Koharu, offers her to pay their debt, but Koharu has to marry him.
 Koharu learns that her hometown has legalized polygamous marriages to counter declining birth rates and becomes Ryunosuke's third wife.